tsupplis/cpm86-kernel/README.md

 This is a raw dump right now with a way to compile the kernel starting from dissassembled sources.
 The compilation requires the (cross-development environment for CP/M-86)[https://github.com/tsupplis/cpm86-crossdev]

+## Playing with CP/M-86

-To test, the PCE and cpmtools are needed.
+To test, the PCE emulator and cpmtools are needed.
 PCE can be found at http://www.hampa.ch/pce/.

 - Patched CP/M-86 running in the PCE Emulator
 <p align="center">